Partners with the City of Lynchburg

 The task force will determine which food agencies will participate in this project, and each agency will choose the recipients of the carts based on who would most benefit from one and be responsible for its care.
 The Blue Ridge Area Food Bank has been leading this effort.

-Meanwhile, the Community Taskforce received funding for the successful "Getting Ahead" class and additional services for its graduates.
-The class is conducted at Park View in partnership with the city, for those seeking to become economically stable.
+Meanwhile, the Community Task Force received funding for the successful "Getting Ahead" class and additional services for its graduates.
+The class is conducted at our Life Skills Institute at the Plaza to help those seeking to become economically stable.

 We are also partnering with the Workforce team to help "Getting Ahead" graduates build their employability skills.
 This task force has created a followup class called "Career Essentials," which will build soft skills like teamwork, work ethics, and professionalism, with the goal of providing guaranteed employment to all participants who complete the requirements.
 Classes meet three days a week for six weeks.